About the Species

 Sperm whales are the largest of the toothed whales and have one of the widest global distributions of any marine mammal species.
 They are found in all deep oceans, from the equator to the edge of the pack ice in the Arctic and Antarctic.

-They are named after the waxy substance, spermaceti, found in their heads.
+They are named after the waxy substance—spermaceti—found in their heads.
+The spermaceti is an oil sac that helps the whales focus sound.
 Spermaceti was used in oil lamps, lubricants, and candles.
-Sperm whales were a prime target of the commercial whaling industry from 1800 to 1987.
-Whaling greatly reduced the sperm whale population.
-Whaling is no longer a major threat and its population is still recovering.
+Sperm whales were a primary target of the commercial whaling industry from 1800 to 1987, which nearly decimated all sperm whale populations.
+While whaling is no longer a major threat, sperm whale populations are still recovering.
 The sperm whale is listed as endangered under the Endangered Species Act and depleted under the Marine Mammal Protection Act.

-Commercial whaling from 1800 to the 1980’s greatly decreased sperm whale population worldwide.
+Commercial whaling from 1800 to the 1980s greatly decreased sperm whale populations worldwide.
 The International Whaling Commission placed a moratorium on commercial whaling in 1986.
 The species is still recovering, and its numbers are likely increasing.

 Sperm whale flippers are paddle-shaped and small compared to the size of the body, and their flukes are triangular.
 They have small dorsal fins that are low, thick, and usually rounded.